NLinh-Tran/Lending-Club/README.md

 Welcome to my Project!

 This is a deep dive into Lending Club's data to uncover patterns, challenges, and opportunities that can inform future decision-making.
-As a sophomore majoring in Business Analytics and Finance, I built this project to apply my curiosity in a real-world setting - bridging analytical thinking with business impact.
+As a sophomore majoring in Business Analytics and Finance, I developed this project to apply my curiosity in a real-world setting, bridging analytical thinking with business impact.

 This analysis uses LendingClub loan-level data publicly available on Kaggle ([wordsforthewise, 2021](https://www.kaggle.com/datasets/wordsforthewise/lending-club)).